-I, the
+I, , the

 Official's Name Official's Title

-certify that the 5-Year PHA Plan for fiscal years year of the PHA Na is consistent with the
+certify that the 5-Year PHA Plyear of the lan for fiscal years and/or Annual PHA Plan for fiscal is consistent with the

+PHA Name

-Consolidated Plan or State Consolidated Plan inc Housing Choice or Assessment of Fair Housing
+Consolidated Plan or State Consolidated Plan or State Consolidated Plan or Assessment of Housing Choice or Assessment of the Consolidated Plan or State Cons ing the Analysis of Impediments (AI) to Fair H) as applicable to the

-local Jurisa liction Name
+I II the V

+Local Jurisdiction on Name

-pursuant to 24 CFR Part 91 and 24 CFR § 903.15 5.
+pursuant to 24 CFR Part 91 and 2 24 CFR § 903.15.

-Provide a description of how the PHA Plan's conte State Consolidated Plan. nts are consistent with the Consolidated Plan or
+Provide a description of how the State Consolidated Plan.
+PHA Plan's content ts are consistent with the Consolidated Plan or

-I hereby certify that all the information stated herein, as well as any information proprosecute false claims and statements.
-Conviction may result in criminal and/or civil
+in the accompaniment herewith, is true and accurate.
+Warning : HUD will ties.
+(18 U.S.C.
+1001, 1010, 1012; 31 U.S.C.
+3729, 3802)

-Name of Authorized Official: Title:
+Name of Authorized Official: Ti itle:

-Signature: Date:
+Signature: Da ate:

-•